2025-06-22

 • java: notorious for its business bloat. often taught in schools, it specializes in object-orientation (everything must be a class). its verbosity, repetitive patterns, and reliance on uppercase and camelCase hinder readability. though it has a decently optimized JVM, java code often contains more comments than actual logic. third-party libraries mirror javas core—numerous, but rarely satisfactory—forcing developers to rewrite basic components frequently due to the lack of abstraction features.

-• perl: eccentric, with context-sensitive expressions, dynamic scoping, various variable prefixes, and a proliferation of operators. while the syntax is relatively forgiving, the code remains odd. its dynamic nature, including the infamous 1; at the end of modules, makes perl esoteric. bash shares some of its oddities. try installing perl modules locally like node_modules. everything perl is praised for can usually be done better in ruby. despite this, the perl community remains strong, with numerous well-maintained modules.
+• perl: relatively eccentric with its context-sensitive expressions, dynamic scoping, various variable prefixes, and a proliferation of operators. while the syntax is quite forgiving, the code remains odd. its dynamic nature, including the infamous 1; at the end of modules, makes perl esoteric. bash shares some of its oddities. try installing perl modules locally like node_modules. everything perl is praised for can usually be done better in ruby. despite this, the perl community remains strong, with numerous well-maintained modules.

-• c++: not a successor to c. most c++ extensions (e.g., object-orientation, exception handling) are overcomplicated and unnecessary. implicit type conversions and helper libraries lend it the appearance of a higher-level language, but the complexity of templates and the stl often outweigh their benefits. while hierarchical types (e.g., inheritance) are cited as strengths, c++ tends to introduce more problems than it solves.
+• c++: not a successor to c. most c++ extensions (e.g., object-orientation, exception handling) are overcomplicated and unnecessary. its biggest draw are the encapsulation features, where c embarrassingly lacks equivalents. implicit type conversions and helper libraries lend it the appearance of a higher-level language, but the complexity of templates and the stl often outweigh their benefits. while hierarchical types (e.g., inheritance) are cited as strengths, c++ tends to introduce more problems than it solves.

 • c#: non-free and developed by microsoft, c# targets the proprietary windows platform. it emphasizes object-orientation, functioning more like java than c. deceptive marketing often leads people to believe c# is an official successor to c, causing confusion. the lack of an open-source runtime further entrenches it in microsofts ecosystem.